 The Connection Between Stress and High Blood Pressure

 It’s all interconnected.
+Sleep is a big way our body is able to respond and manage stress.
 When you sleep well, you can better manage your stress and thus reduce your heart’s strain.
 When you stress less, you can sleep better.
 Either way, your health improves, which is why it’s so important to take an inventory of your life and make adjustments quickly when you begin noticing trouble in either area.

 Common Stressful Events

 Life today is full of stressors that can impact each day, and the coronavirus pandemic has continued to deliver uncertainty in a world already too full of hidden dangers.
-From job losses, wage reductions, and business closures, COVID has taken the American economy on quite a ride, and Americans have had no choice but to strap in and endure.
+Unfortunately, COVID has taken the American economy on quite a ride, and Americans have had no choice but to strap in and endure job losses, wage reductions, and business closures.

 The Holmes-Rahe Stress Scale is a helpful tool designed to help patients gauge their stress levels.
 It can also show a person’s risk of developing a chronic illness, such as hypertension.